40/4 Chair

 The 40/4 chair is the compactly stackable chair designed by David Rowland in 1964.
-Forty chairs can be stacked within a height of 4 feet (120 cm), giving the chair its name.
-Over time it has received a number of design awards and is in the permanent collection of the Museum of Modern Art in New York, as well as other museums internationally.
+Forty chairs can be stacked to a height of 4 feet (120 cm), giving the chair its name.
+Over time it has received many design awards and is in the permanent collection of the Museum of Modern Art in New York, as well as other museums internationally.

 Description

-The frame of the chair is made of 7/16” solid steel rod.
-The seat and back are formed sheet metal with 3/16” rolled edges and coated in vinyl.
-Some models substitute wood veneers, plastic resin and upholstery over wood as components.
+The frame of the chair is made of a 7/16" solid steel rod.
+The seat and back are formed from sheet metal with 3/16" rolled edges and coated in vinyl.
+Some models substitute wood veneers, plastic resin, and upholstery over wood as components.

 Chairs can be stacked on specially designed dollies for storage and movement.
-Various configurations allow the chairs to be stacked in a number of ways while striving to minimize the floor space utilized.
+Various configurations allow the chairs to be stacked in several ways while striving to minimize the floor space utilized.

 In 2004 Rowland worked with Howe a/s to introduce an expanded family of the 40/4 chair.